NoppesTheFolf/E621Client/README.md

 # E621Client

-E621Client is an unofficial .NET Standard 2.1 library for interacting with the [e621 and e926 API](https://e621.net/wiki_pages/2425) maintained by me, [Noppes](https://twitter.com/NoppesTheFolf).
-It uses the newest language version, which at the moment of writing this is C# 8.0, and has support for [nullable and non-nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references).
+E621Client is an unofficial .NET Standard 2.1 library for interacting with the [e621 and e926 API](https://e621.net/wiki_pages/2425) maintained by me, [Noppes](https://noppes.dev).
+It has support for [nullable and non-nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references).

 ## Table of Contents